-- (1) This section applies to a person who- - (a) lights or assumes control of a fire in a State forest, timber reserve or forest entitlement area, including in a barbecue or fireplace provided by the chief executive; or - (b) lights a fire to use an approved appliance. - (2) The person must put the fire out before leaving the fire, unless the person has a reasonable excuse. - Maximum penalty-165 penalty units. - (3) However, subsection (2) does not apply if someone else assumes control of the fire before the person leaves the fire.
+- (1) This section applies to a person who- - (a) lights or assumes control of a fire in a State forest, timber reserve or forest entitlement area, including in a barbecue or fireplace provided by the chief executive; or - (b) lights a fire to use an approved appliance. - (2) The person must put the fire out before leaving the fire, unless the person has a reasonable excuse.

+(3) However, subsection (2) does not apply if someone else assumes control of the fire before the person leaves the fire.